National Member Meeting

 By reducing dependence on conventional energy sources and lowering carbon emissions, this initiative supports both operational resilience and the University’s broader commitment to environmental sustainability.

-Cybersecurity case study: The SA Weather Service ransomware attack
+Cybersecurity case study: A national ransomware attack

 Case Study: